collaide/repository-manager/README.md

 ### How can I share a repository (file/folder)

 Now, user1 want to share his folder 'The new folder' with a Group object et another User object.
+You can use the `has_repository` method `share(repository, to, options = nil)`.

 ```ruby
 # user1 wants to share the_folder with group1 and user2